cosmastech/cosmastech.github.io/_posts/2024-12-21-how-to-obscure-model-details-when-model-not-found.md

 ---

 ## The `ModelNotFoundException`
-Laravel has some handy functionality for bailing when a model isn't found.
+Laravel has some handy functionality to bail when a model can't be found.
 It can happen in a number of places, but the two places I most often see it get raised are in route model binding and calling `$myModel->findOrFail()`.

 ### Implicit Route Model Binding